scylladb/scylladb/docs/using-scylla/lwt.rst

 The entire conditional batch has an isolated view of the database and is executed using all-or-nothing principle.
 In many ways, conditional batches are similar to ACID transactions in relational databases, with the exception that a batch is executed only if **all conditions** in **all statements** are **true**, if not it does nothing.

 ..
 A number of new database usage patterns emerge when lightweight transactions are part of the database features portfolio.
 ..
-Scylla now can not only handle large volumes of data for analytics, event history and such, but serve as a reliable and efficient back-end for web, mobile, IIoT and cybersecurity applications.
+ScyllaDB now can not only handle large volumes of data for analytics, event history and such, but serve as a reliable and efficient back-end for web, mobile, IIoT and cybersecurity applications.

 Reading with Paxos
 ==================